bubbajfett/kicad-guitar-pedals/Readme.md

 # Current guitar pedal projects

+Current count of pedals in this repo is:  26.

 These pedals have been a learning exercise for me in KiCad.
 Any guitar pedal PCB published here has been built and tested.
 In some cases, more than two versions of boards have been created.
+The worst case was 5 versions.

 The main idea for doing my own PCB is to allow me to change the footprints and merge and/or hack pedal schematics to come up with new ideas.
 The other reason is I am redoing my pedalboard to convert from side-jacks/veroboard layout to  top-jacks/pcbs.
 I have gotten to dislike veroboard layouts.

 I am an amateur in this.
 Also this has been a huge learning exercise.
-I;ve tried to be consistent
+I've tried to be consistent

 *   back of board mounted POTs
 *   common format pinheader so to be able to use 4pin dupont connector or JST connector when building the
 *   power on the top jack connector, with diode protection.
 *   led on the stomp switch
 *   125B form factor.
-Top jacks in a 1590B is hard.
+Top jacks in a 1590B is really hard.

 One thing I have learned is that the text size on some of these boards is below the JLPCB minimum recommended size; the text looks fine in osh-park boards.